nexusofdoom/lancache-installer/README.md

 ##########################################################################

  To access netdata
- open broswer navigate to http://your-primary-ip:19999
+ open broswer and navigate to http://your-primary-ip:19999

 ##########################################################################